 This course content aligns with the communication capabilities section of the Global Capability Framework with particular emphasis on this summary:

-- To align communication strategies with organisational purpose and values
+- To align communication strategies with organizational purpose and values

 - To identify and address communication problems proactively